-We were ahead of the curve with our WAP search features, but it was ultimately the iPhone and Android (along with Facebook) which led to the recent explosion in mobile web usage.
+We were ahead of the curve with our WAP search features, but it was ultimately the iPhone and Android (along with the Facebook social network and news feed) which led to the recent explosion in mobile web usage.

 We are evolving yet again, this time into a directory of quality, human-approved websites.
 Over 98% of our current active listings are manually added by our team of editors.

 Companies like Google and Microsoft have invested billions into general web search & it is unlikely we will be able to beat them on speed, scale, brand awareness, or comprehensiveness.

 Rather we've decided to start small and put quality first.
 Since the web is global, we've decided to list high-quality resources from around the world, with quality being priority 1, 2, and 3.

 Perhaps part of the reason this site has been reset in the past was scaling too quickly and investors shifting their expectations and demands as market conditions change.
 For that reason we are not currently seeing outside investment.

 While some investors have expressed interest in working with us to grow the site, we would prefer to self-fund our growth.